AngheloAlf/PyramidWorks-ISW/readme.md

 * `cd material-dashboard-angular`
 * `npm install --save`
 * `npm run electron-build`
-Or if You want see the web interface
+Or if you want see the interface via browser
 * `npm start`

 ## Start Django server